 Office space for rent in Holborn and its reputation for business have grown dramatically in recent times.
-Plenty of quirky and creative complexes have arisen in the locality attracting young businesses and start-up companies.
-Copious co-working spaces such as the large Waterhouse Square complex have also added to the new found popularity of the region and have helped to establish a vibrant and buzzing neighbourhood.
-Typically tech and media focused companies can be found in this area and office spaces are just as on-trend as the businesses within them.
-Plentiful colour and modern furniture along with good break out space is common throughout office space in Holborn.
-Building exteriors can also range from grand, imposing Victorian structures to modern glass buildings or converted warehouse style offices providing a range of space to suit your company’s personal preference.
+Plenty of quirky and creative office complexes have arisen in the locality, attracting young businesses and start-up companies.
+Copious co-working spaces, such as the large Waterhouse Square complex, have also added to the new-found popularity of the region and have helped to establish a vibrant and buzzing neighbourhood.
+Typically, tech and media-focused companies can be found in this area, and office spaces are just as on-trend as the businesses within them.
+Plentiful colour and modern office furniture, along with good break out space is common throughout services offices in Holborn.
+Building exteriors can also range from grand, imposing Victorian structures to modern glass buildings or converted warehouse-style offices, providing a range of space to suit your company’s personal preference.

 Holborn is in the heart of Mid-town making it perfectly placed between the City and the West End.
 Plenty of creative companies from surrounding areas such as Soho and Covent Garden take office space in Holborn but generally a broad mix of companies work here.
 Holborn has great transport links and sits over the Central Line.

-Well known as London’s law capital, Holborn has some spectacular architecture and an amazing history behind it.
-The area is brimming with business men and women and pre 1980s it was also an extremely popular area for the press reflected by the large volume of media professionals who can still be found working in within Holborn’s space.
-The area is also home to London’s largest public square with beautiful scenery and an idyllic spot to eat lunch.
-It’s a perfect spot for a serviced office space among the iconic shops, entertainment destinations and of course plenty of choice in places to dine and unwind after a hard day’s grind can also be easily sourced within this region.
+Well-known as London’s law capital, Holborn has some spectacular architecture and an amazing history behind it.
+The area is brimming with businessmen and women, and pre-1980s, it was also an extremely popular area for the press – reflected by the large volume of media professionals who can still be found working in within Holborn’s office space.
+The area is also home to London’s largest public square, with beautiful scenery and an idyllic spot to eat lunch during the working week.
+It’s a perfect spot for a serviced office space among the iconic shops and entertainment destinations.
+Of course, there is plenty of choice in places to dine and unwind after a hard day’s grind in Holborn.

 The Royal Courts of Justice are possibly the most momentous thing about Holborn.
 It is designed in the signature Gothic style of George Edmund Street and is the last large public building of its style.
 Constructed out of Portland stone this immense building is immediately striking for more reasons than one.
 Decorative carvings feature within the stone and the pinnacles and chimneys provide the notable spikey gothic roof of this inspirational structure.
 It also has many features of a typical cathedral including soaring arches, stunning stain glass windows and mosaic marble floor lacing the maze of corridors within.

-Holborn is one of the city’s busiest stations and sees 40 million customers pass through each year and over 60,000 people exit the station every weekday.
+Holborn Underground Station is one of the city’s busiest stations, seeing 40 million customers pass through each year and over 60,000 people exit the station every day of the working week.
 The station connects passengers to both the Central and Piccadilly lines.
-Other transport within the area includes Covent Garden and Chancery Lane stations which are both only eight minutes’ walk out of the centre of Holborn.
+Other transport within the area includes Covent Garden and Chancery Lane stations, which are both only eight minutes’ walk out of the centre of Holborn.
 Tottenham Court Road station is only 11 minutes on foot providing connections to the Northern line.
-Bus routes run regularly and frequently around the area also making getting to and from your Holborn office as hassle free as possible and with Euston and Kings Cross mainline stations conveniently close to the area, access is easy for international and outer London colleagues and clients too.
+Bus routes run regularly and frequently around the area, also making getting to and from your Holborn managed office as hassle-free as possible.
+And with Euston and Kings Cross mainline stations conveniently close to the area, access is easy for international and outer London colleagues and clients.

-Unique places do not stop at the architecture within Holborn and there are also a few phenomenal places to eat and shop.
+Unique places near managed offices in Holborn do not stop at the architecture; there are also a few phenomenal places to eat and shop.
 The Mirror Room is an elegant and luxurious restaurant offering delights in British and European dishes as well as sophisticated afternoon tea.
 Creating a living room style environment complete with plenty of unique mirrors, warm lighting and lounging sofas and arm chairs, it is a pleasure to dine in this surrounding.
 On the menu throughout the day you can sample anything from appetising sharing plates, seasonal salads, comfort food favourites and signature patisseries.

 Holborn Developments and History

-The name Holborn has derived from the words Hole and Bourne referring to the River Fleet which ran to the east of the area.
+Where does the name “Holborn” get its name?
+The name Holborn has derived from the words Hole and Bourne, referring to the River Fleet which ran to the east of the area.
 The locality was an important thoroughfare in which criminals were transported along from The Tower and Newgate to Tyburn.
 Originally a deserted field near the city, the Inns of Court on either side of the thoroughfare along with the installation of the tollgate saw the area develop in to a village of its own.
 Despite surviving the turmoil of The Great Fire of London, the area was highly developed after this incident and these buildings are those which mainly shape the layout of the area today.